EvidentSecurity/esp-sdk-ruby/docs/TeamsApi.md

 api_instance = ESP::TeamsApi.new

-id = 56 # Integer | Team Id
+id = 56 # Integer | Team ID

 opts = {
-  include: "include_example" # String | Objects that can be included in the response:  custom_signatures,external_accounts,organization,sub_organization  See Including Objects for more information.
+  include: "include_example" # String | Related objects that can be included in the response.
+See Including Objects for more information.
 }

 begin